zloishavrin/gpt-bot-in-telegram/readme.md

 # GPT-bot for Telegram

-Chat bot that uses OpenAI Api (GPT Turbo) to generate responses to user requests.
+Chat bot that uses OpenAI Api (GPT Turbo, Dall-E, Whisper) to generate responses to user requests.

 ## Install